Sound technical content, curated with aloha by

 - Pune, India

 A. Hi again, Yogesh.
-Sure, there are alternatives to almost anything, including Wood's Nickel strike.
-Uwe Manz suggested a gold strike above, and sulfamate nickel strikes are also possible.
-But despite two postings, your postings remain too cryptic for me to follow :-)
+Yes, there are alternatives to almost anything, including Wood's Nickel strike.
+Uwe Manz suggested a gold strike, and sulfamate nickel strikes are also possible.
+But your posting remains too cryptic for me to follow :-)

 You're apparently trying to do high phosphorous electroless nickel directly onto type 316SS and it is not working.
-I and several others here have said that we wouldn't have expected it to work without a Wood's nickel strike.
-But you are apparently saying it should because of some vague thing you "came to know from the market"?
+I and many others here have said that we wouldn't expect it to work without a Wood's nickel strike.
+But you seem to be saying it should because of something you "came to know from the market"?

-Please try to clearly state what it is that you believe you heard so that we can discuss it less cryptically and more sensibly.
-Are you using that product which you were led to believe would work yet it is not working?
-Are you arguing in general terms that we're wrong and electroless nickel should work directly on your 316SS even though several of us said it won't, and it's also not working for you either?
+Please try to clearly state what it is that you believe you heard so that we can discuss it less cryptically.
+Are you arguing that we're wrong and electroless nickel should work directly on your 316SS even though several of us said it won't, and it's also not working for you either?

-You can't realistically ask people to do a core dump of everything they've learned from decades of experience, nor to write a book for you covering every possible scenario -- you have to take the time to quite clearly state your question or hypothesis please :-) Thanks!
+People can't do a core dump of everything they've learned from decades of experience, covering every possible scenario -- you'll need to clearly state your question or hypothesis please :-)

 Regards,